forsington/tradeve/README.md

 TradEVE is a command-line application for station traders in Eve Online that identifies lucrative items to flip trade.

 ## Disclaimer
 Why not keep it private?
 Well, all this info is freely available in ESI and there are already several great tools that do similar things.
 This was just a fun project where I could tweak the analysis to just how I wanted it.
-At the core, it does basically the same thing as can be done manually by checking the in-game market for [Burger factors](https://wiki.eveuniversity.org/Identifying_items_for_trade) manually, but for all items in the game at once.
+At the core, it does basically the same thing as can be done manually by checking the in-game market for [Burger factors](https://wiki.eveuniversity.org/Identifying_items_for_trade), but for all items in the game at once.

 There are no guarantees that the items identified by TradEVE will be profitable.
 There are probably factors that I have not considered that could affect the profitability of an item.
 For example items that suddenly spike in price due to a massive order show up a lot, even if the price has already correct back to the mean.
 The analysis should be used as a starting point for further research and not as a definitive answer.